mobile-insight/mobicom21-data-release/README.md

 This repository includes the following contents:

 	|- mobicom21-data-release
-			|- dataset: The five-year dataset of the empirical studies in [1]
+		|- dataset       - The five-year dataset of the empirical studies in [1]
-			|- figures: Source files of figures in [1]
+		|- figures       - Source files of figures in [1]
-			|- mobicom21.pdf: The MobiCom'21 paper [1]
+		|- mobicom21.pdf - The MobiCom'21 paper [1]
-			|- README.md: This file
+		|- README.md     - This file

 ## Dataset